 - Ask God what He thinks of your life.
 Wait.
 Listen for His answer.

 - Evaluate the use of the time, talent, treasure, education, and experience God has entrusted to you.
-Are they glorifying to God?
-Do you need to change what you are doing?
+Are you glorifying God in all areas?
+Do you need to change anything you are doing?

-- Discuss with the Lord your joys, your sorrows, and the decisions you are facing.
-Find promises and directives in the Bible which you can record.
+- Discuss with the Lord your joys, your sorrows, and any decisions you are facing.
+Find pertinent promises and directives in the Bible and record them.